oracle/visualvm/README.md

 # VisualVM (master) sources repository

 VisualVM is a visual tool integrating commandline JDK tools and lightweight profiling capabilities.
-See https://visualvm.github.io for details and downloads.
+See https://visualvm.github.io for details, downloads and documentation.

 ## Get the tools